Lines on $p$-adic and real cubic surfaces: Heuristics for the - adic Numbers

+\begin{definition} The probability measure of the random smooth cubic surface $\mathcal{S}(f)$ defined as the zero set of a random polynomial $f$ as in \eqref{eq:cubicpoly} is called the \emph{Haar measure} on the space of cubic surfaces. \end{definition}

-to be independent and uniformly distributed in $\Zp$.
-Note that the singular cubics lie on a hypersurface of $\mathbb{Q}_p[ x_0 , x_1, x_2, x_3]_{( 3 )}$ and hence with probability $1$ the random cubic $f$ defines a smooth surface.
-The measure defined this way is called the \emph{Haar measure} and is invariant under change of variables, i.e.,
+Note that the singular cubics lie on a hypersurface of $\mathbb{Q}_p[ x_0 , x_1, x_2, x_3]_{( 3 )}$ and hence with probability $1$ the random cubic $f$ in \eqref{eq:cubicpoly} defines a smooth surface.
+Moreover, the Haar measure in \cref{def:Haarmeasure} is invariant under change of variables, i.e.

+\begin{remark} We remark that one may make a different choice of basis in \eqref{eq:cubicpoly} and get another measure on the space of polynomials $\Q_p[x_0, x_1, x_2, x_3]_{(3)}$.
+The reason we chose the monomial basis in \eqref{eq:cubicpoly} is because it is guaranteed to be invariant under change of variables, moreover when $p$ is big enough, namely $p > 3$, the resulting measure is actually the only one that is invariant under the action of $\GL_4(\Z_p)$, see \cite[Theorem~1.1]{EL22}. \end{remark}

 For our computational experiments, we can determine the coefficients only up to finite precision.
-In practice, we sample the variables $\xi_\alpha$ independently and uniformly random from the set $\{ 0, 1, \ldots, p^{N + 1} - 1 \}$ for some precision $N$.
+So in practice, we sample the variables $\xi_\alpha$ are considered to be random variables with uniform distribution on the set $\{ 0, 1, \ldots, p^{N + 1} - 1 \}$ for some precision $N$.

+We note that the Haar measure has already been used on the space of cubic surfaces over $\Q_p$ to compute the expected number of lines; see \cite{manssour2020probabilistic}.
+To the best of our knowledge, the other measures (to be defined next) are not recorded anywhere in the literature.